martaquintao/QuotationAttribution/README.txt

 -- If the quote was manually added, an attribute "added" is added and set to "True".
 -- If the quote was manually modified from its automatic detection, an attribute "altered" is added and set to "True".

-For more information, please refer to Chapter 4 of the document of the thesis ìQuotation Attribution for Portuguese News Corporaî.
+For more information, please refer to Chapter 4 of the document of the thesis ‚ÄúQuotation Attribution for Portuguese News Corpora‚Äù.

 3) License

-PUBLICO 1994 Quotation Attribution Corpus (c) by Marta Quint„o
+PUBLICO 1994 Quotation Attribution Corpus (c) by Marta Quint√£o

-PUBLICO 1994 Quotation Attribution Corpus is owned by Marta Quint„o and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+PUBLICO 1994 Quotation Attribution Corpus is owned by Marta Quint√£o and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.

 4) Acknowledgements

 The original (unmarked news) dataset CHAVE was compiled within the CLEF initiative by Linguateca <http://www.linguateca.pt> and is available at <http://www.linguateca.pt/CHAVE/>.
-It contains news from de newspapers "P˙blico" <http://www.publico.pt> and  "Folha de S„o Paulo" <http://www.folha.com.br> for the years 1994 and 1995.
+It contains news from de newspapers "P√∫blico" <http://www.publico.pt> and  "Folha de S√£o Paulo" <http://www.folha.com.br> for the years 1994 and 1995.

-I would like to thank Priberam for providing the news articles and supporting the M.Sc. thesis which lead to the creation of this corpus and, in particular, to AndrÈ F. T. Martins, Miguel B. Almeida, Prof. M·rio Figueiredo (supervisors of the M.Sc. thesis) and Mariana S. C. Almeida for helping and providing the necessary tools.
+I would like to thank Priberam for providing the news articles and supporting the M.Sc. thesis which lead to the creation of this corpus and, in particular, to Andr√© F. T. Martins, Miguel B. Almeida, Prof. M√°rio Figueiredo (supervisors of the M.Sc. thesis) and Mariana S. C. Almeida for helping and providing the necessary tools.
+I would also like to give a special thanks to Jos√© Mendo√ßa and Andr√© Carreira for helping with the manual attribution of quotes to speakers.